Garrett92/WurmWebRMI/README.md

 * Windows: Run startWurmWebRMI.bat
 * Linux: Run 'java -jar WurmWebRMI.jar' from the installation directory

+## WurmWebRMI.ini
+* Web Port = This is the port the webserver will be hosted on
+* Server IP = Your Wurm Unlimited server IP
+* RMI Port = Your Wurm Unlimited RMI port
+* RMI Password = Your Wurm Unlimited RMI password

 ## Usage
 This isn't really meant to be a stand-alone tool, just an interface for web based control so it can be accessed from other scripts or a web server.
 The webpage output string will need to be parsed by a separate tool or script in order to make the data useful.